'Nancy' (2018) by Christina Choe

 • If I had watched this movie in 2018, it would have made my top ten list for the year.
 I can't stress how much I loved it.

 • I'd like to see Ann Dowd in a role where she isn't like ... a side character who is a piece of shit.
 I want her to play the protagonist in a romantic comedy or some kind of character with sex appeal.
-Although maybe she wouldn't want that kind of roles, even if it was offered to her.
+Although maybe she wouldn't want that kind of role, even if it was offered to her.
 This interview with her and Margo Martindale (my favorite) is a solid read.